Subscribe to our Newsletter

 We find that an autistic student’s aggressive behaviour is an indication they are not coping emotionally, rather than an indication that they are making a rational choice to respond with angry defiance or naughty behaviour.
 Angry behaviour should be taken to be an indication of uncontrollable anxiety that is a direct result of being autistic.

-Instead of being punished or viewed as not acceptable the emotional response needs to be validated, by for example saying, “I can see that you are distressed” and then taking steps to manage the meltdown (see our blog on Managing a Meltdown).
+Instead of being punished or viewed as not acceptable the emotional response needs to be validated, by for example saying, “I can see that you are distressed” and then taking steps to manage the meltdown.

 Autism is characterised by “theory of mind” difficulties which means that innately and intuitively understanding another person’s perspective is not possible.
 Misinterpretation and confusion about social interactions area daily occurrence.
 In addition, limited theory of mind skills will result in your autistic student placing their own needs and wants ahead of the needs and wants of others automatically due to a different neurology, not a character fault.
 Their different neurology can lead others to believe that your autistic student is ego-centric with limited consideration of the feelings of others.
 This major source of misunderstanding by others can lead your autistic student to: